atlasphp/Atlas.Query/docs/select.md

     ->orderBy('bar', 'baz');
 ```

-By default, results are ordered in ascending order (ASC).
+To sort in a particular order, add the relevant keyword.
+For example, to sort
-To sort in descending order, use the DESC keyword:
+in descending order:

 ```php
 // ORDER BY foo DESC